 Bottom line, you require a clean job – you don’t want to injure game or your enemy, as alerting them could mean trouble for you – big trouble, especially when you consider a grizzly charging toward you.

 Before you decide to select the best .308 for you, consider your budget and hunting situation.
 When talking of a budget, consider the price range within which you can afford, but don’t forget the accessories, like the scope.
 The market has something for everyone.
-You really don’t want to waste money on a rifle, which gives you longer range than you require.
+You really don’t want to waste money on a rifle, which gives you a longer range than you require.
 Concerning hunting situations, the hostility of an environment and the maximum range you wish to shoot at are important.

 If you want to take shots well beyond 500-yards, consider a rifle with a longer barrel.
 Remington 700 XCR has the longest barrel, and can serve you well in that regard.
 However, longer barrels and weapons are less maneuverable and compact than shorter barrels, so you will struggle in an underbrush.
 Ruger Precision Gen 3, Winchester XPR 308s, Savage 10 GRS, Bergara B14, and JP LRP are long rifles with short barrels; hence, not very compact.
 Solid weapons suitable for thick brush include M1A Socom, Mossberg MVP, Smith and Wesson, and Daniel Defense.
 Out of these, M1A Socom and Daniel Defense handle recoil very well.